 \section{Conclusion}

-We introduce a new research direction to generate synthetic logical infillings for sequential data, which we tackle with a novel multimodal paradigm called visual chain of thought.
-We combine chain of chought with visual guidance and imagination to recursively generate multimodal infillings that bridge the natural logical gaps between sequential elements.
-By adding infillings to sequences while maintaining consistency, we augment novel, relevant information to bolster downstream task performance while also providing human-interpretable insights into the system's intermediate reasoning process.
+We introduce a new research direction to generate synthetic logical infillings for sequential data, which we tackle with our novel multimodal paradigm visual chain-of-thought.
+We combine chain-of-thought with visual guidance to recursively generate multimodal infillings that bridge the natural logical gaps between sequential elements.
+By adding infillings to sequences while maintaining consistency, we augment novel, relevant information to bolster downstream task performance while also providing human-interpretable insights into the system's reasoning process.
 Through task unification, we can apply \textsc{VCoT} on various multimodal tasks.

-Human experiments show that \textsc{VCoT} creates more novel and consistent logical infillings than the unimodal \textsc{CoT} and \textsc{CoI} baselines performed in parallel on the sequential datasets \textsc{Vist} and \textsc{WikiHow}, as well as that these infillings are helpful to improve downstream task performance.
+Human experiments show that \textsc{VCoT} creates more novel and consistent logical infillings than the unimodal \textsc{CoT} and \textsc{CoI} baselines performed in parallel on the sequential datasets \textsc{Vist} and \textsc{WikiHow}, and these infillings are helpful to improve downstream task performance.
 While we demonstrate \textsc{VCoT} on the instruction summarization and visual storytelling tasks, future work can explore \textsc{VCoT} in new domains that could benefit from synthetic data augmentation and bolstered reasoning abilities, such as procedural planning, DNA sequencing, and video understanding.
-Furthermore, future research can look into better leveraging multimodal infillings to align them with the desired metrics for downstream task improvement.
-Along these lines, it is valuable to measure such desired output through automatic evaluation metrics to better support evaluation at scale.
-We hope that \textsc{VCoT}'s synthetic, multimodal data augmentation of temporal sequences through our task-agnostic paradigm inspires a new direction for multimodal computer reasoning applications.
+Furthermore, future research can look into aligning multimodal infillings with other desired downstream performance metrics.
+Along these lines, it is valuable to measure desired outputs through automatic evaluation metrics to support evaluation at scale.